 The post bariatric surgery will be performed in either the hospital or outpatient facility, depending on the size and number of areas to be treated.
-Large skin excisions may require a night or two of postoperative observation in the hospital.
+Large skin excisions may require 1-2 nights of postoperative observation in the hospital.
 If your skin excision is less extensive, you may have this performed in an outpatient surgery center.
 Your plastic surgeon will decide which facility is best in your case.

 Dr. Marefat and the staff at Metropolitan Plastic Surgery would be happy to help you set up a private consultation to discuss body lift & post bariatric surgery in Virginia.
-Schedule an appointment online or call one of our locations, our Arlington, Virginia office at 703-516-7600 or our Woodbridge, Virginia office at 703-560-9583.
+Schedule an appointment online or call one of our locations at 703-516-7600 (Arlington area) or at 703-560-9583 (Woodbridge).

 Dr. Marefat offers a number of financial assistance programs and payment programs to cover the cost of body lift & post bariatric surgery in Virginia.
-Please visit the Patient Financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so you can get started with body lift & post bariatric surgery in Virginia today.
+Please visit the patient financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so that you can get started with body lift & post bariatric surgery in Virginia today.